Research is increasingly confirming what adventurers have known all along: Planning an adventure is good for you.

 The key is intentionality.
 When we focus too much on activities that feel good in the moment, we miss out on the benefits that arise when we live with purpose.

 Purpose requires planning and coordination.
 Purpose is deliberate.
-True happiness, as slippery as it may be, isn't about quick fixes.
+True happiness, as slippery as it may be, rarely arises from quick fixes.
 It's about actively pursuing a state of being defined by deep satisfaction.

 No one says that deep satisfaction is easy.
 We can't choose our neighbors, control our DNA, or schedule when our transmission gives out.
 Our individual paths to happiness, even how we define happiness, can be vastly different.
 But there are certain small things that we can control—an adventurous approach to life is one of them.